MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/production-about-planning-functionality.md

 ## <a name="demand-and-supply"></a>Demand and Supply
 Planning has two elements: demand and supply.
 These must be held in balance to ensure that the demand is met in a timely and cost-efficient manner.

 - Demand is the common term used for any kind of gross requirement such as a sales order, service order, component need from assembly or production orders, outbound transfer, blanket order or forecast.
-In addition to these, the program allows some other technical types of demand - such as a negative production or purchase order, negative inventory, and purchase return.
+In addition to these, application allows some other technical types of demand - such as a negative production or purchase order, negative inventory, and purchase return.
 - Supply is the common word used for any kind of replenishment such as inventory, a purchase order, assembly order, production order, or inbound transfer.
 Correspondingly, there can be a negative sales or service order, negative component need or sales return – all of which in some way also represent supply.

 Another goal of the planning system is to ensure that the inventory does not grow unnecessarily.
 In the case of decreasing demand, the planning system will suggest that you postpone, decrease in quantity, or cancel existing replenishment orders.

 ## <a name="planning-calculation"></a>Planning Calculation
 The planning system is driven by anticipated and actual customer demand, as well as inventory reordering parameters.
-Running the planning calculation will result in the program suggesting specific actions (Action Messages) to take concerning possible replenishment from vendors, transfers between warehouses, or production.
+Running the planning calculation will result in application suggesting specific actions (Action Messages) to take concerning possible replenishment from vendors, transfers between warehouses, or production.
 If replenishment orders already exist, the suggested actions could be to increase or expedite the orders to meet the changes in demand.

 The basis of the planning routine is in the gross-to-net calculation.
 Net requirements drive planned order releases, which are scheduled based on the routing information (manufactured items) or the item card lead time (purchased items).
 Planned order release quantities are based on the planning calculation, and are affected by the parameters set on the individual item cards.